-Now, opposite to the aliphatic hydrocarbons it can be seen that T_H is larger than T_S for the amphiphilic solutes, with the exception of neopentanol.
-A distinction between protein denaturation and the "hydrocarbon model" is the fact that a smaller difference is observed between T_S and T_H for proteins, relative to hydrocarbons(4, 10, 83).
-The latter reflects, therefore, differences between a hydrophobic group in the core of a globular protein and a hydrocarbon dissolved in a nonpolar solvent.
-In spite of considering the transfer from the gas phase to water, distinct regimes can be observed in Figs 1-3, namely, $T_S > T_H$ for aliphatic hydrocarbons, $T_S \sim T_H$ for the larger polycyclic aromatic hydrocarbons and neopentanol, and $T_S < T_H$ for the smaller alcohols.
-This suggests that the interior of a protein lies in-between a hydrophobic and a small amphiphilic system, consistent with the fact that the core of globular proteins is not exclusively populated by aliphatic residues.
+Now, opposite to the aliphatic hydrocarbons it can be seen that T_H is larger than T_S for the amphiphilic solutes.
+A distinction between protein denaturation and the "hydrocarbon model" is the fact that a much smaller difference is observed between T_S^ and T_H^ for proteins depicting a T_S^ similar to T_S for hydrocarbons, relative to the difference between T_S and T_H for the latter 4.10,18.
+This reflects the differences between a hydrophobic group in the core of a globular protein and a hydrocarbon dissolved in a nonpolar solvent.
+As can be seen in Figs 1-3, $T_S > T_H$ for aliphatic hydrocarbons, $T_S \sim T_H$ for the larger polycyclic aromatic hydrocarbons and neopentanol, and $T_S < T_H$ for the smaller alcohols.
+Thus, although $T_S \sim T_H$ for neopentanol and the aromatic solutes studied, should be larger than $T_S^ \sim T_H^$, for proteins, at 100 atm, the former decreases with the "size" of the hydrophobic group, via a weakening of solute-water interactions, suggesting that the thermodynamics of protein (un)folding, at 1 atm, should resemble more closely the thermodynamics of solvation of an amphiphilic molecule, bearing a large hydrophobic group, than the solvation of a hydrocarbon.
+The latter is consistent with the fact that the core of globular proteins is not exclusively populated by aliphatic residues.

-2. Solvation Analysis
+2. Molecular Solvation Analysis

-In the previous section we analyzed the differences between the temperature dependence of hydrophobic and amphiphilic hydration with respect to solute-water interactions and solute size dependence.
-These solute-water interactions, and water-water interactions, neglected until now, depend on the structural transformations of water near the solutes.
+In the previous section we analyzed the differences between the temperature dependence of hydrophobic and amphiphilic hydration, with respect to solute-water interactions and solute size dependence.
+These solute-water interactions, and water-water interactions (neglected until now), depend on the structural transformations of water near the solutes.
 Thus, we now discuss such structural transformations.